Australian domain company signs new sales agreement with Go Daddy.

 The new deal isn’t as complicated as the last one, as GoDaddy won’t be getting options for Dark Blue Sea shares.

-When announcing the deal, Dark Blue Sea CEO Greg Platz said it was too early to assess the financial impact of the agreement.
+When announcing the deal (link no longer active), Dark Blue Sea CEO Greg Platz said it was too early to assess the financial impact of the agreement.